 I mean, shocking.

-We are living through very dangerous corrupt times.
+We are living through very dangerous, corrupt times.

-What mat what happens in 360 uh 336 days matters.
+What happens in 336 days matters.

 I keep saying we're all spokes on a wheel here.

-Well, Hannity, thank you for you.
+Well, Hannity, thank you for what you're doing.

 I'm a spoke.

-You give me this microphone and that camera every night, and I'll go.
+You give me this microphone and that camera every night and I'll go.

 What they're doing is corrupt.